zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 1. Setup the Arduino Yún board and connect it to WiFi.
 Obtain its IP address and password.
 2. Make sure your computer is connected to the same network (local IP address range).
 3. Download the AWS IoT CA file from [here](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem).
-4. Put your AWS IoT CA file, private key and certificate into `AWS-IoT-Arduino-Yun-SDK/certs`.
+4. Put your AWS IoT CA file, private key and certificate into `AWS-IoT-Arduino-Yun-SDK/AWS-IoT-Python-Runtime/certs`.
-5. Under `AWS-IoT-Arduino-Yun-SDK`, Modify `codebase_upload.sh` and `environment_setup.sh` and replace `[your_boards_IP]` with your board’s IP address and `[your_boards_IP]` with your password (default for Arduino Yún: “arduino”).
-6. Open a terminal, cd to `AWS-IoT-Arduino-Yun-SDK`.
-Do `chmod 755 codebase_upload.sh` and execute it as `./codebase_upload.sh`.
+5. Open a terminal, cd to `AWS-IoT-Arduino-Yun-SDK`.
+Do `chmod 755 AWSIoTArduinoYunInstallAll.sh` and execute it as `./AWSIoTArduinoYunInstallAll.sh <Board IP> <UserName> <Board Password>`.
+By default for Arduino Yún Board, your user name will be `root` and your password will be `arduino`.
-	This will upload the python code and keys, CA files and certificates to openWRT running on the more powerful microcontroller on you Arduino Yún board.
+	This script will upload the python runtime codebase and credentials to openWRT running on the more powerful microcontroller on you Arduino Yún board.
-7. In the same directory, do `chmod 755 environment_setup.sh` and execute it as `./environment_setup.sh`.
-	This will download and install libraries for openWRT to implement the necessary scripting environment as well as communication protocols.
+	This script will also download and install libraries for openWRT to implement the necessary scripting environment as well as communication protocols.

-  Step 7 can take 15-20 minutes for the device to download and install the required packages (distribute, python-openssl, pip, paho-mqtt).
+  Step 5 can take 15-20 minutes for the device to download and install the required packages (distribute, python-openssl, pip, paho-mqtt).

-  NOTE: Do NOT close the terminal before the script finished, otherwise you have to start over with step 6.
-Make sure you are in your local terminal before repeating step 7.
+  NOTE: Do NOT close the terminal before the script finishes, otherwise you have to start over with step 5.
+Make sure you are in your local terminal before repeating step 5.

-8. Copy and paste `AWS-IoT-Arduino-Yun-SDK/AWS-IoT-Arduino-Yun-Library` folder into Arduino libraries that was installed with your Arduino SDK installation.
+6. Copy and paste `AWS-IoT-Arduino-Yun-SDK/AWS-IoT-Arduino-Yun-Library` folder into Arduino libraries that was installed with your Arduino SDK installation.
 For Mac OS default, it should be under `Documents/Arduino/libraries`.
-9. Restart the Arduino IDE if it was running during the installation.
+7. Restart the Arduino IDE if it was running during the installation.
 You should be able to see the AWS IoT examples in the Examples folder in your IDE.

+There are the other two scripts: `AWSIoTArduinoYunScp.sh` and `AWSIoTArduinoYunSetupEnvironment.sh`, which are utilized in `AWSIoTArduinoYunInstallAll.sh`.
+You can always use `AWSIoTArduinoYunScp.sh` to upload your new credentials to your board.
+When you are in the directory `AWS-IoT-Arduino-Yun-SDK/`, the command should be something like this:

+    ./AWSIoTArduinoYunScp.sh <Board IP> <UserName> <Board Password> <File> <Destination>

 ### Installation on Windows